crisfervil/DynamicsNode/readme.md

 Dynamics Node is a library built on node.js that allows you to quickly create scripts to interact with Microsoft Dynamics CRM using javascript.

 The main goal of Dynamics Node is to make you very productive when it comes to automate small tasks in Dynamics CRM.
-Just create a js file, add a few lines to it and execute it.
+Just create a js file, add a few lines and execute it.

 No more .net console application with all the boiler plate just for create one record.
 Go productive!